USU Green Facts

 - Running Track and Wood Floors From Recycled Materials

-The running track and wood floors in the new SRC contain a significant amount of recycled content.
+The running track and wood floors in the SRC contain a significant amount of recycled content.

 - Roof-Mounted Solar Panels

-The SRC will utilize roof-mounted solar panels to offset total building electricity usage.
+The SRC utilizes roof-mounted solar panels to offset total building electricity usage.

 - Recycled Power From Aerobic Equipment

 With the latest technology in aerobic equipment, when students exercise in the Student Recreation Center they recycle power back into the building.
 More information on this technology can be found at ReRev — A Renewable Energy Revolution.